ephread/inkgd/docs/source/getting_started/configuration.rst

 node must be added to the scene tree before executing any of the methods of the GDScript API.

-There are three major ways to deal with the runtime node.
+By default, the singleton node is autoconfigured an AutoLoad singleton, but there are other methods you may want to explore depending on your needs.

 .. _autoload-singletons:

 Project-wide AutoLoad singletons
 --------------------------------

-If you enabled the editor plugin, the runtime node will be added as an AutoLoad singleton in your project automatically (unless you manually removed it afterwards).
-It's also possible to manually add ``res://addons/inkgd/runtime.gd`` to the AutoLoad list.
+As said above, this is the default configuration.
+The runtime node is added in your project automatically as long as the editor plugin is enabled.

+It's also possible to add ``res://addons/inkgd/runtime.gd`` to the AutoLoad list manually if it doesn't appear in the list or was previously removed.

 .. image:: img/introduction/auto_load_file_button.png
     :align: center